Make Payroll a Breeze with Our Free Pay Stub Template

 When you’re ready to run payroll, all the information you’ve entered flows into the system automatically.
 All you have to do is edit your employees’ hours, make final pay additions, and review deductions.

-On the employee side, BambooHR generates pay stubs under their profiles in an easy-to-understand format.
+On the employee side, BambooHR generates paycheck stubs under their profiles in an easy-to-understand format.
 They’ll receive a notification on payday with a link to their pay stub, which they can view, download as a PDF, and save for their records.

 Keep in mind, the more employees and benefits your company has, the more complex your table and its calculations become.
 Aside from using software, a premade pay stub template will make this task quicker and easier each week.

 Manually crafting pay stubs in word processing programs may take some time, but templates are available across the internet.
-The caveat is that you won’t have a support team to back you up if you run into issues, and you’ll be doing the calculations by hand, which significantly increases the risk of human error.
+The caveat is that you won’t have a support team to back you up if you run into issues, and you’ll be doing the calculations by hand, which is time-consuming and significantly increases the risk of human error.

 As a self-employed individual, you can pay yourself in many ways depending on your business structure (e.g., sole proprietorship, LLC, S-corp).
-Many people find that it’s easiest to pay themselves a regular salary just like any other W-2 employee, pay stubs and all.
+Many people find that it’s easiest to pay themselves a regular salary just like any other W-2 employee, paycheck stubs and all.

 Keeping diligent payroll records helps ensure you’re paying taxes accurately and makes it easier to submit proof of income for a personal loan or for any other reason.